 Astronomy Essentials

 Satellite views of Earth on the solstices and equinoxes.
-From left to right, a June solstice, a September equinox, a December solstice and a March equinox.
-Read more about these images, which are via NASA Earth Observatory.
+We are at the September equinox now.
+Read more about this image.
+Images via NASA Earth Observatory.

-Earth perfectly upright with vertical axis, left half sunlit, right half in shadow.
+September equinox: Earth perfectly upright with vertical axis, left half sunlit in yellow with 3 arrows toward Earth, annotated sun rays, right half in shadow, with 5 latitudes annotated.

 Around the time of an equinox, Earth’s Northern and Southern Hemispheres are receiving the sun’s rays equally.
 However, that doesn’t mean that day and night are exactly equal in length.
-In fact, two factors cause more day than night at an equinox.
-Image via NASA.
+In fact, 2 factors cause more day than night during an equinox.
+Image via Wikipedia (CC BY-SA 2.0).

 A good day to find due east and due west

 The day of an equinox is a good day for finding the directions due east and due west from your favorite place to watch the sky.
-That’s because, generally speaking, the sun rises due east and sets due west at the equinoxes.
+The sun rises due east and sets due west at the equinoxes.
 It’s true no matter where you live on Earth.
 Why?
 Because we all see the same sky.

 Everywhere on Earth, except at the North and South Poles, you have a due east and due west point on your horizon.
-Therefore, that point marks the intersection of your horizon with the celestial equator, the imaginary line above the true equator of the Earth.
+And each point marks the intersection of your horizon with the celestial equator, the imaginary line above the true equator of the Earth.

-So with this in mind, go outside around sunset or sunrise, and notice the location of the sun on the horizon with respect to familiar landmarks.
-Indeed, if you do this, you’ll be able to use those landmarks to find those cardinal directions in the weeks and months ahead, long after Earth has moved on in its orbit around the sun, carrying the sunrise and sunset points southward.
+So go outside around sunset or sunrise on the day of an equinox.
+Notice the location of the sun on the horizon with respect to familiar landmarks.
+If you do this, you’ll be able to use those landmarks to find those cardinal directions in the weeks and months ahead, long after Earth has moved on in its ceaseless orbit around the sun.

 Equinox sun: Diagram of dome with lines of latitude and longitude and red dots around base.